 In the example below from e-commerce Baggu, you can clearly see what the bag looks like, but this email could use a few additional close-up pictures to see the pattern in more detail.

 Ideally, ALT texts should be added to all images within your email.
 They describe what’s happening in the picture.
 Even when the images aren’t shown, people can still get an idea of what your email content is about.
+This is also important for crafting accessible content.

 When it comes to images, GIFs and emojis, having a good balance is key.
 For responsive purposes, it’s actually best to minimize their usage, as imagery can be blocked and using emojis in emails can look different depending on the email client that’s being used to read the email.